Master's Programme in Toxicology

 The programme includes principles in toxicology, toxicokinetics, target organ toxicity, toxicological research methods, mechanisms of toxicity and mode of action, regulatory toxicity testing, laboratory animal science, alternative methods to animal testing, histopathology, statistics, epidemiology, health risk assessment including systematic approaches, global toxicology in a sustainable society, ethics, adverse outcome pathways, in silico/computational toxicology, bioinformatics, omics and practical laboratory work.
 The programme always strives at teaching the latest developments from science, methodology and regulations.
 During the 2nd year students can choose a track to focus more deeply into "Molecular and cellular toxicology" or "Risk assessment and in silico toxicology" by taking elective and project courses.

 Employability: Alumni from the KI ToxMaster programme work in academia, at authorities, industry and consultancy companies.
 Recent years stricter EU regulations for chemical safety of various types of products now show a clear and increasing demand for toxicologists in the society.

-The programme provides a solid foundation for a career in toxicology as either a doctoral researcher or a risk/safety assessor in the public or private sector in Sweden or abroad.
+The programme provides a solid foundation for a career in toxicology as either a PhD student or a risk/safety assessor in the public or private sector in Sweden or abroad.
 Previous students/alumni are employed at:

 - Academia - as doctoral students/researchers at various universities world-wide